 Most of it was.
 Many of the vendors are positioned at or very close to their booths, so they are able to use their own equipment.

-When you arrive to a particular vendor, you will tell them how many you want.
+When you arrive to a particular vendor, you will tell them how many items you want.

 While you wait for the parade to start, you will want to take orders for everyone in your car.
 Before the parade started, we stopped halfway through the list, which was smart.
 We ended up getting really full and ended up passing on food from many vendors on the back half of the parade route.